erlankurnia/erlankurnia.github.io/public/journey/Setup Websocket Service (Node.js) and Subdomain on VPS.md

 # Setup Websocket Service (Node.js) and Subdomain on VPS

-> Assume the subdomain to be used is websocket.krlan2789.com and the VPS IP is 10.0.27.89
+> Assume the subdomain to be used is `websocket.krlan2789.com`, the VPS IP is `10.0.27.89`, and project path at `/root/repositories/WebSocket-Service`

 <br/>